 Does anyone have anything good to say about passwords?

-Here at at idemeum we think passwords are like digital waste.
+Here at idemeum we think passwords are like digital waste.
 And we throw it everywhere we go.
 Trying new app?
 Making a purchase online?
 Opening new bank account?
+Getting a new job?
 Almost every single service on the internet today requires passwords.
 We can't stop multiplying passwords presence in our lives.

 Let's look at some of the key areas and data points for why we believe using passwords is no longer acceptable for us all.

 Passwords need maintenance ⚙️

 And unfortunately for us very few people do it properly.
 General security practices recommend having a strong and unique password for every service or application.
 But we have way too many services that we use daily, and having unique credentials for each becomes impractical.
 Add the requirement to rotate work related passwords periodically, and it becomes very challenging.